Foundation Diet and Health

 The direct environmental impacts in the affected regions are even more serious.
 The expansion of soy cultivation leads to the loss of remarkable and biologically unique habitats for plants and animals (loss of biodiversity).
 19 The clearing of huge areas of forest and savannah (especially the Amazon and Cerrado regions) not only endangers local water resources, but also global water cycles.
 Droughts in neighboring areas are increasing and monoculture cultivation leads to soil degradation and water pollution in neighboring rivers and wetlands.
 20

 The massive use of pesticides is also ecologically questionable.
 In Brazil, genetically modified soy is the main crop grown.
-The modified plants are resistant to certain herbicides that are used liberally to control weeds.
-Even if this method is quick and easy to use, the negative effects on soil fertility and biodiversity should not be underestimated.
+The modified plants are resistant to certain herbicides that are used extensively to control weeds.
+Even though this method is quick and easy to use, the negative effects on soil fertility and biodiversity should not be underestimated.

 Economically, the export of soybeans is a significant source of income for countries such as Brazil and Argentina, but only a small part of the population benefits from it.
 On the contrary, growing soy on land that was previously used for subsistence can even endanger the food supply and livelihood of the local population.
 8